WebAssembly/spec/spectec/test-prose/TEST.md

    a.
 If the first non-value entry of the stack is a :math:`\mathsf{frame}`, then:

-      1) Assert: Due to validation, a :ref:`value type <syntax-val''>` is on the top of the stack.
+      1) Assert: Due to validation, a value is on the top of the stack.

       #) Pop the value :math:`{\mathit{val}''}` from the stack.